Marketing: Right Place, Right Time

-While data can tell us much about what consumers buy, when, where, and how often based on past purchases, you still have to sell the product or service you are offering.
+While data can tell us much about what, when, where and how often consumers buy based on past purchases, you still have to sell the product or service you are offering.
 This is where the creative side of marketing comes in, and connects the dots to why they purchase.
 Here are a few points to ponder as you look to efficiently and effectively marry data and creative in your digital and content marketing.

 Mining Your Data